wagov/wasocshared/docs/guidelines/e8-assessment.md

 <td> Within each Microsoft Office application, request a screenshot showing Trust Center
 macro settings (File – Options – Trust Center – Trust Center Settings – Macro Settings).
-In addition, request a screenshot showing Trust Center trusted publisher settings (File – Options – Trust Center – Trust Center Settings – Trusted Publishers).
+In addition, request a screenshot showing Trust Center trusted publisher settings (File – Options – Trust Center – Trust Center Settings – Trusted Publishers).<br>
 For the assessment of Microsoft Office macro security, identify what setting is selected for ‘macro settings’.
 The setting should either be set to ‘Disable all macros without notification’ (if Trusted Locations are used) or ‘Disable all macros except digitally signed